pdblog

 Finally, here’s an excerpt from pdblog.sh, with syntax highlighing applied:

-If Pandoc can convert something to HTML, it can be used in your blog (although you may need to augment your theme’s CSS to make it look nice).
+Generally, if Pandoc can convert something to HTML, it can be used in your blog (although you may need to augment your theme’s CSS to make it look nice).
 Feel free to suggest CSS additions to the default theme’s style sheet!